khzg/ChatGPT/README.md

 IF IT WORKS FOR YOU, GIVE IT 5 STARS.

 *right-click on extenstion after installing and click on the pin to toolbar.

 *then enlarge the window size.

 *If they restrict you، use VPN.

-*Bing is not responsive.
-Open in new tab.
+*Bing is not responsive and opens in a new tab.

 please share with followers.